| |

 research and book in advance and consider

-bunking with several other racers which
+bunking with several other racers

 can help reduce costs.
 You can ask around on